amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

 **Additional parameters for output (applicable for both FaceLandmarkImg and FeatureExtraction)**

-   `-verbose` visualise the processing steps live: tracked face with gaze, similarity aligned face, and HOG feaures (not visualized by default), this flag turns all of them on, below flags allow for more fine-grained control
+   `-verbose` visualise the processing steps live: tracked face with gaze, action units, similarity aligned face, and HOG features (not visualized by default), this flag turns all of them on, below flags allow for more fine-grained control.
+Visualizing these outputs will reduce processing speeds, potentially by a significant amount.

    `-vis-track` visualise the tracked face

    `-vis-hog` visualise the HOG features

    `-vis-align` visualise similarity aligned faces

+   `-vis-aus` visualise Action Units

    `-q` supress any live visualisation (this supresses all the other visualization flags)